martes, 28 de agosto de 2001

 That night I knew where to find you;

-the desire had driven me mad
+desire had driven me mad,

-and my steps went looking for you
+and my steps went searching for you

-I shattered that door with resentment
+I shattered the door with resentment,

-In your eyes I noticed your fear
+in your eyes I saw your fear,

 (Pintura del artista español